victor-m-p/markdown-cv/index.md

 ## Profile & Research

 Doing research at the intersection of Cognitive Science, Social Networks, Bayesian Statistics and Complexity Science.
 I have a solid theoretical and statistical understanding and strong coding skills in R, Python and bash scripting.
 I have worked with Roberta Sinatra (ITU) on science of science (internship), with Riccardo Fusaroli (AU) on the replication crisis and reform movement in psychology (Master's thesis).
-Currently working with Simon DeDeo (CMU) on culture and cognition using NLP, ML, and experimental approaches (predoc).
+Currently working with Simon DeDeo (CMU) on culture and cognition using NLP, ML, and experimental approaches (predoctoral fellowship).

 ## Education

-`2020-current`
+`2020-2022`
 __Cognitive Science MSc, Aarhus University (AU)__ <br/>
 Including internship at the NEtwoRks, Data, and Society (NERDS) research group at the IT-University of Copenhagen (ITU) working on science of science.
 In general focusing on Bayesian statistics, network science and NLP.